How Out-of-Distribution Data Hurts Semi-Supervised Learning: Methodology

-{\bf Adaptive approximation.} However, Calculating the optimal $\theta^*$ and $\w$ requires two nested loops of optimization, which is expensive and intractable to obtain the exact solution~\citep{franceschi2018bilevel}, especially when optimization involves deep learning model and large datasets, adaptive gradient-based methods like Stochastic Gradient Descent (SGD) have shown to be very effective~\citep{bengio2000gradient}.
-Here we adopt an online approximation strategy to adaptive learn the optimal $\theta^*$ and $\w$.
-Specifically, we nest the Hyperparameter optimization problem(Eq.~\eqref{ssl+dss_w}) on each iteration, and first learn an approximation optimal $\theta^*_t(\w)$ based on current $\theta_t$ and $\w_t$, then we update hyperparameter $\w_{t+1}$ on the basis of the net parameter $\theta^*_t(\w)$ and weight $\w_{t}$ obtained in the last iteration.
-After we get $\w_{t+1}$, we can update net parameter via gradient descent.
-The main steps of our robust SSL framework are shown in Fig~\ref{fig:framework}.
+{\bf Bi-level optimization objective.} Since manual tuning and grid-search for each $w_i$ is intractable, we pose the weights optimization problem described above as a \emph{bi-level} optimization problem.

-{\bf Cluster Re-weight.} Directly optimize multiple weight $\w$ is not efficient on the large dataset.
-We proposed a Cluster Re-weight (CRW) method to learn weight $\w$ efficiently.
-Specifically, we use an unsupervised cluster algorithm (e.g., K-means algorithm) to embed unlabeled samples into $K$ clusters, and assign a weight to each cluster such that we can reduce weight dimension form $|M|$ to $|K|$, where $|K| \ll |M|$.
-In practice for high dimensional data, we may use a pre-trained model to do embedding first then apply the cluster method.
+Calculating the optimal $\theta^*$ and $\w$ requires two nested loops of optimization, which is expensive and intractable to obtain the exact solution, especially when optimization involves deep learning model and large datasets.
+Since gradient-based methods like Stochastic Gradient Descent (SGD) have shown to be very effective for machine learning and deep learning problems, we adapt a high-order approximation strategy, as described in Sec~\ref{sec.4.2}.